axpaul/Avionic-Marsaut0/README.md

 <p>The electronic architecture of our rocket is divided into two parts, the flight controller (Sequencer) and the payload. </p>

-        - Branch APU : The APU (Acquisition Process Unit) board is dedicated to the acquisition, storage and transmission of data in the rocket.
+        -Branch APU : The APU (Acquisition Process Unit) board is dedicated to the acquisition, storage and transmission of data in the rocket.

-        - Branch SEQ : The SEQ board (the flight controller) is dedicated to the control of the different actuators according to the rocket's flight status.
+        -Branch SEQ : The SEQ board (the flight controller) is dedicated to the control of the different actuators according to the rocket's flight status.

-        - Branch ALIM : The ALIM board (the power supply board) is the board in charge of the electrical distribution and the control of the battery status.
+        -Branch ALIM : The ALIM board (the power supply board) is the board in charge of the electrical distribution and the control of the battery status.

-        - Branch MOTOR : The MOTOR board is equipped with motor drivers for parachute deployment control.
+        -Branch MOTOR : The MOTOR board is equipped with motor drivers for parachute deployment control.

-        - Branch IHM : The HMI card is the card dedicated to the control and restitution of information to the user.
+        -Branch IHM : The HMI card is the card dedicated to the control and restitution of information to the user.

-        - Branch INT_LTS : .
+        -Branch INT_LTS : The INT_LTS card is an interface card with the Lora TTGO-T BEAM card.

-        - Branch LINK : .
+        -Branch LINK : The LINK card allows to link all the actuators and sensors installed in the rocket to the electronics .